mailamdanghoc/YoloHome/README.md

 # Yolo:Home

-> [!WARNING]
-> This project is under development

 Welcome to Yolo:Home.

 ## Overview

-Yolo:Home is a smart home service.
+Yolo:Home is a smart home service that interact with IoT devices to collect data.
 It manages the conditions of the house environment such as temperature, humidity, lighting, etc. It also allows you to control your household devices like lights and fans.
+Members of your family can access and monitor the house together.
+When there is a problem, each member will receive an email notification so that everyone can be aware of the situation of the house.

 ## Technology Stack

+- Language: TypeScript.
 - Front-end: ReactJS, Tailwind CSS.
 - Back-end: NodeJS, ExpressJS.
 - Database: MongoDB.
-- Additional Technologies: MQTT protocol
+- Additional Technologies: MQTT protocol, JWT, Nodemailer, Socket.io, Chart.js...

 ## Installation